sanjeshhj/sanjeshhj/README.md

 ### Hi there 👋
-I am an Aerospace Engineer specializing in Flight Control Systems and Flight Physics with exposure to Software and Product development
+I am an Aerospace Engineer specializing in autonomous systems with exposure to Software and Product development

   Interests:
+- Autonomous systems development
+- Real time simulations
-- Flight Control Laws and Autonomous Flight
+- Flight Control Laws
 - Model Based Systems Development
 - Modelling and Simulation